H00ong/OpenCV_Camera-Calibration/README.md

 # OpenCV_Camera-Calibration
-This is the camera calibration using open cv
+This is the camera calibration and distortion correction using open cv

 ## Camera Calibration Results